dmendel/bindata/manual.md

 `#num_bytes`

-:   Returns the number of bytes required for the binary representation
+:   Returns the number of bytes required for the binary data
-    of this object.
+    representation of this object.

         arr = BinData::Array.new(:type => :uint16be, :initial_length => 5)
         arr[0].num_bytes #=> 2